- Published 31/10/2017 It’s looking a lot like Christmas … at Bristol Zoo Gardens

 The Zoo’s head vet Michelle Barrows led a team which carried out a thorough medical examination.
 They were joined by experts from the International Primate Heart Project who conducted tests on Salome’s heart.
 They discovered she had serious heart disease and she had been on medication for this ever since.

-Early on Wednesday 1st November, Salome was found by her keepers in the gorilla house which she shared with her fellow gorillas.
+Early this morning Salome was found by her keepers in the gorilla house which she shared with her fellow gorillas.
 She died peacefully in her sleep.

 Dr Bryan Carroll, chief executive of the Zoo, said: “Everyone is extremely saddened by Salome’s death.